 Our approach combines engineering, economics, and expert methodology to provide robust and defensible reports in judicial or arbitration proceedings.

-We collaborate with construction companies, engineering firms, developers, infrastructure operators, public administrations, funds, and law firms that require independent technical and economic analysis to resolve disputes, supervise large projects, or support bidding, contracting, and execution processes.
+We work with construction companies, engineering firms, developers, infrastructure operators, public administrations, funds, and law firms that require independent technical and economic analysis to resolve disputes, oversee major projects, or support tendering, procurement, and project delivery processes.

 Our experience ranges from complex buildings to linear infrastructures, and allows us to provide technical clarity, economic criteria, and a comprehensive vision in highly demanding and complex environments.